 As part of the process of preparing the consolidated financial statements, the Company is required to estimate its accrued research and development expenses as of each balance sheet date.
 In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
 This process involves reviewing open contracts and purchase orders, communicating with internal personnel to identify services that have been performed on the Company's behalf and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of the actual cost.
 The Company periodically confirms the accuracy of its estimates with its service providers and makes adjustments if necessary.
-The majority of the Company's service providers invoice monthly in arrears for services performed or when contractual milestones are met.
-The financial terms of agreements with these service providers are subject to negotiation, vary from contract-to-contract and may result in uneven payment flows.
+The majority of the Company's service providers invoice monthly in arrears for services performed or when contract and may result in uneven payment flows.
 In circumstances where amounts have been paid in excess of costs incurred, the Company records a prepaid expense.